Are you looking for quick hacks to increase your credit score fast?

 There are 2 main types of accounts:

-- installment accounts – these are made up of fixed rate loans paid monthly over a predetermined amount of time like a mortgage or car payment
+- installment loan accounts – these are made up of fixed-rate loans paid monthly over a predetermined amount of time like a mortgage, car loan, or student loan

-So in addition to using your credit cards, having a mortgage or car loan can actually increase your score because loans are considered a different type of debt.
+So in addition to using your credit card, having a mortgage or auto loan can actually increase your score because loans are considered a different type of debt.

 For example, many car dealers offer discounts and even 0% financing when you finance through them.
-If you have the cash in hand simply stick it into a high yield savings account and automate loan payments out of that account.
+If you have the cash in hand simply stick it into a high yield savings account and set up an automatic payment schedule out of that account.

 You’ll get the discount, earn some interest, and boost your credit score all at once.
 (Note that adding a new line of credit will likely lower your score in the short term.)

 Also, consider consolidating your credit card debt into a personal loan if you can get a favorable rate.